 The more you spin around negative thoughts, the more power you give them.
 What are the negative thoughts?
 They are just thoughts.
 The easiest way to get out of your mind is to write them down.
 Once you’ve put them away, you will be more rationalized and clear-headed.

 Stopping negative self-talk is not an easy thing to do.
-It is a pattern of very well established thought in your brain.
-Negative self-talk makes you anxious, hurt your performance, and makes you less resilient.
+It is a pattern of very well-established thought in your brain.
+Negative self-talk makes you anxious, hurts your performance, and makes you less resilient.

 To suppress this way of thinking do this:

-- Our negative thoughts are reflexive and automatic.
+Our negative thoughts are reflexive and automatic.
 The act of writing brings what was reflexive and out of your control into the preview of the conscious mind.
-Getting them out and heard diminishes their power of you.
+Getting them out and heard diminishes their power over you.

-- Imagine someone you care about or love, will you say these negative words to that person?
+Imagine someone you care about or love, will you say these negative words to that person?
 You surely won’t say someone you care about that is “fat”, “not good”, “not pretty”.
-If you don’t say these things to others why you say to yourself?
+If you don’t say these things to others why do you say them to yourself?